TomVer99/FHICT-typst-template/documentation/manual.typ

 This library improves the code rendering in the document.
 There are no additional commands to use this library.
 More information can be found on the Typst Universe page.

-== Colorful Boxes

-Library can be found at the #hlink("https://typst.app/universe/package/colorful-boxes", content: "Typst Universe page").

-This library provides a couple of commands to render colorful boxes in the document.

-More information can be found on the Typst Universe page.

 == Glossarium

 #emph[Current version: 0.4.1]